mattbasta/crass/README.md

 # crass

-A CSS3 utility library for Python and JS.
+A CSS3 utility library for JS.

 ## API